OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §12.1 Repository reflection in the objects

-The \[“opendma.org”,”Object”\] class is extended as follows to reflect the Repository they reside in:
+The `opendma:Object` class is extended as follows to reflect the Repository they reside in:

 | **Property** | **Type**      | **Contents**                          |
 |:-------------|:--------------|:--------------------------------------|